cloudfoundry/diego-release/docs/data-stores.md

 ### <a name="automatic-migration-bbs-data-etcd-sql"></a>Automatic Migration of BBS Data from etcd to SQL

-As of Diego v2.0, support for automatic data migration from etcd to sql has been removed.
+As of Diego v2.0, support for automatic data migration from etcd to SQL has been removed.